-Skillings & Sons, Inc. installs the ground heat exchanger that runs from the ground up to the home.
+Skillings & Sons, LLC. installs the ground heat exchanger that runs from the ground up to the home.
 We drill the bore holes for a closed loop application or drill a bedrock well for a standing column well application.
 For more information on the types of geothermal wells we drill, go to our ‘How Geothermal Works’ page.

 If you need to order a heat pump system, it can take about four to six weeks.
 As for installation, the turnaround time for the ground heat exchange system and the heat pump exchange system is about two weeks.

 The HVAC contractor will perform an evaluation to determine the amount of heat that needs to be generated for the home.
-Once the system is sized, the HVAC contractor will provide the information to Skillings & Sons, Inc. for the drilling portion of the job, also called the earth connection.
+Once the system is sized, the HVAC contractor will provide the information to Skillings & Sons, LLC. for the drilling portion of the job, also called the earth connection.
 Typically a 1-ton heat pump will create enough energy to heat 500 square feet; therefore a 2,000 square foot home would require a 4-ton heat pump exchange system.